Cloud Security Management: 8 Steps for Evaluating Cloud Service Providers

 Privacy of personal information is related to personal data that is held by an organization, which could be compromised by negligence or bugs.

-It is critical that privacy requirements be addresses by the cloud service provider.
+Privacy requirements must be addressed by the cloud service provider.
 If not, the organization should consider seeking a different provider or not placing sensitive data in the cloud.

 6. Assess security considerations for cloud applications